 Customized recruitment needs

 Biola’s Center for Career Development can help you create a customized recruiting plan to attract Biola University talent.
-Please email us at firstname.lastname@example.org or call us at 562.903.4875.
+Please email our Employer Relations team at firstname.lastname@example.org or give us a call at 562.903.4875.